mokolodi1/MedBook_/data_model.md

 All samples in a sample group must be unique.
 (A sample cannot be in multiple data sets.)

+### Blobs

+Blobs represent files.
+All blobs are stored in a central directory shared by all apps, much like how mongo is shared.

+Each blob is associated with an object that has collaboration security.
+A user has access to a blob if they have access to blob's associated object.
+Every day a job runs and deletes all blobs that do not have an associated object or have had their associated objects deleted.
+This job also deletes blobs that have not finished writing.

+Each blob has a path where it is stored.
+The file is stored within that folder and the file's name is the `_id` of the blob.

+### Patients

+Treating patients is one of the core goals of MedBook, and the patient object serves as a focal point, bringing together many disparate data.

+Each patient has a globally unique patient label.
+Each patient has one or more samples associated with it.

 ## Comments / Other

 ### Nomenclature: labels